sriharsha579/assignment2-kalluri/README.md

      * have a peaceful sleep for 10hrs
  3. Book a taxi in alaska
      * 3.1 list out the places to visit with local map
      * 3.2 And start exploring the alaska city

+---

+List of items to be brought alaska for maximum enjoyment

+* Get some local guys over there
+* to build up some memories bring the items like
+  * camera
+  * tripod
+  * go pro
+* places to be visited in alaska
+   * Denali National park and reserve
+   * Hubbard Glacier
+   * Kenai Fjords National park